dags-/MongoService/README.md

 The db server is initialized during instantiation of the MongoService plugin object (ie before any GameStateEvents have been fired).
 You should probably not connect your mongodb client any sooner than the `GamePreInitializationEvent` phase.

-If some reason you want to retreive the InetSocketAddress of the server programatically, you can query Sponge's service manager for the `MongoService`:
+If for some reason you want to retreive the InetSocketAddress of the server programatically, you can query Sponge's service manager for the `MongoService`:
 ```java
 @Listener
 public void init(GameInitializationEvent event) {